knightsUCF/City-Builder-Architects-Production/GDD.md

 Machi Koro city building card game! https://www.idwgames.com/wp-content/uploads/2015/02/Machi-RULES-reduced.pdf

+An interesting mechanic, is when you offer a player an option, which benefits or does something to all players on that action.
+So if they choose that, then all players benefit, but that might not be a good thing, depending on the strategy of the current or future situation.

 AS there is more traffic established around an area, the shops, and other commercial structures begin to earn more money, since there is more business.
 This is easy to do, since we are just going to be increasing traffic, and detecting the increase and rewarding with money.

 Have two worker types, one type is generic worker types same color, and the other are hero type workers